SH3ll3n/Engineering-Project-Backend/README.md

-# Engineering_Project_Backend
+# Backend Engineering Project

 # What is it
-Engineering_Project_Backend is an educational project in university to design an IT system to manage the study holiday organization service for guys.
+Backend Engineering Project is an educational project in university to design an IT system to manage the study holiday organization service for guys.
 This is backend part.